Skip to main content

 (h) Document and evaluate the impact and effectiveness of remote mentorship as a sustainable strategy for capacity development in humanitarian surgery and as part of the College’s Humanitarian Surgery Initiative (HSI).

-Mentees and Mentors Goals
+Mentees and mentors goals

-Mentees participating in this pilot will have:
+Mentees participating in this pilot were able to:

 (a) Access to advice, mentoring and guidance from leading UK consultant surgeons and senior surgical trainees/ registrars.